 It’s an age-old mystery – why do cats purr?
 What are they trying to tell us?
 Scientists still don’t fully understand all aspects of the mechanisms, or system of parts that work together and produce purring and all its’ variations.
 However, we’ve got some interesting scientific facts to help us understand some key aspects about purring.

 To Purr or Not to Purr

 Domestic cats, cheetahs, pumas, ocelots, servals, and lynxes all purr.
 Lions, tigers, leopards, and jaguars cannot purr.
-It is believed that the ability to purr may be related to the structure of the larynx or voice box.
-Cats who can purr have flexible bones that support their voice box and have a shorter larynx than cats who cannot purr.
+It is believed the ability to purr may be related to the structure of the larynx or voice box.
+Cats that can purr have flexible bones that support their voice box and have a shorter larynx than cats that cannot purr.

 What Do My Cat’s Purrs Mean?

 In general, cats purr to communicate their presence and/or emotional state to another cat or person.

 The queen, or mother cat, purrs to tell her kittens “I’m here.”
 For kittens, the meaning of purring changes as they grow older.

 Adult cats’ purrs show how they are feeling.
 They may purr when satisfied, either when they are alone or when they are with someone.
 This purr is pleasant or melodious.
 Often adult cats also show signs of happiness by kneading or bunting.
 They will act this way when they’re with a favorite person or animal.
 If they are anxious or trying to appease a dominant cat, cats may purr at a higher pitch in a tight body posture.
 This purr may lessen tension for cats like nail biting, whistling, or a tight smile does for some people.